React-ish iOS Apps: A Tutorial

 Install with pod install and open the workspace.

 Let's consider a simple example of stateful UI in Tokamak.
 There are two key concepts (which should be familiar if you are used to React): Components and Props.
-Components are parts of an App: they might just be UI but could also have some state and behaviours.
-Our component expects Props and we can use Swift's powerful type system to cleanly model this.
+Components are parts of an app: they might just be UI, but could also have some state and behaviors.
+Our component expects props, and we can use Swift's powerful type system to model this cleanly.
 A simple example is a button:

 Button.node(Button.Props(